 The high protein ketogenic diet is similar to SKD, but with additional protein.

-While you’re adding protein to your diet in the SKD, it won’t be enough to trigger gluconeogenesis.
-There is a misconception about the keto diet — that ketosis is indicative of protein breakdown.
+While you’re adding protein to your diet in the SKD, it won’t be enough to elevate your blood sugar and kick you out of ketosis.

 The Types of Keto Diets and Muscle Maintenance